 Painting is a logical next step with many genres, movements, and styles to study.
 It may take someone years before they feel comfortable with painting.
 How can we only spend one or two assignments on painting and expect our students to feel like they’ve got it down?

-Drawing and painting are two art forms which demand student respect and attention in order for them to build useful skills.
+Drawing and painting are two art forms that demand student respect and attention in order for them to build useful skills.
 Of course, we must be creative and engaging in our pedagogy for student buy-in.

 Drawing and painting assignments, projects, and investigations can be diverse and engaging.
 They can easily last an entire semester, if not more.
 If you’re looking for ways to bring fresh new ideas to your students in either of these areas, you may want to consider the courses Studio: Drawing and Studio: Painting – Tempera & Acrylic.
 You’ll learn about and develop dynamic ideas you can bring into the classroom right away.
 Plus, you’ll get some time to invest in your own artmaking practice.